andrew/ultimate-awesome/README.md

 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
-- [awesome_roadmaps](https://github.com/aboelkassem/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [awesome](https://github.com/amorist/awesome) - Manage my GitHub star.
 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.
 - [awesome-productivity-software](https://github.com/areknawo/awesome-productivity-software) - Community-curated list of awesome life-management & productivity software.